SLAMPAI/game_reasoning_arena/docs/prompting.rst

 Customizing Prompts for New Games
 ----------------------------------

-When adding a new game to Board Game Arena, you'll likely want to customize the prompting to fit your game's unique characteristics.
+When adding a new game to Game Reasoning Arena, you'll likely want to customize the prompting to fit your game's unique characteristics.
 Here's how to do it effectively:

 **Override the _generate_prompt Method**